fiverr/afterbuild-webpack-plugin/README.md

 # AfterBuild Webpack Plugin

-A webpack plugin that registers a script to run after the build has finished
+A webpack plugin that registers a callback function to run after the build has finished

 ## Requirements